 The new deal builds on an existing agreement with Eneco in the Netherlands, where since the New Year a wind farm in the North Sea has helped power Unilever’s offices and factories.
-The latest contract also follows hot on the heels of Unilever UK’s announcement to use biomethane to power five sites in the UK and Ireland.
+The latest contract also follows hot on the heels of Unilever UK’s to use biomethane to power five sites in the UK and Ireland.

 Both partnerships mean all of Unilever UK’s manufacturing sites sources 100% of its electricity from certified renewable sources which will help deliver long-term value and advance the company’s wider carbon reduction commitment.
 Only last week, Unilever revealed that across its entire business, 63% of its grid energy used is generated from renewable sources.

 Yvette Edwards, Sustainable Business and Communications Director, said, “It’s been an exciting start to the year in the UK where we are on a journey to improve the sustainability of our sites.
 This latest step in securing an in-country, sustainable supply of wind-generated energy is an important milestone in helping us meet our bold ambition of becoming carbon positive by 2030.
 It’s made all the more significant as any surplus supply will be sold to nearby communities, thereby progressing our vision of making sustainable living commonplace.”